Top 7 Facts About El Tigre Waterfalls Monteverde

 On the other hand, you should avoid bringing jeans and warm, 100% cotton-made clothes as they will give you a suffocating feeling as your body temperature rises along with high humidity.
 Likewise, it would be best to avoid regular sneakers, as they can be tricky on the slippery trail.
 And don’t bring sandals as they will destroy your feet and can easily cause an accident on the technical terrain.

-Since I’ve been to El Tigre Waterfalls many times before, it’s easy to forget the basics, and sometimes I have to remind myself of what I need to bring to avoid the pitfalls above.
+Since I’ve been to El Tigre Waterfalls many times before, it’s easy to forget the basics, and sometimes, I have to remind myself of what I need to bring to avoid the pitfalls above.
 The last time we visited, I forgot about this and got a 100% cotton-made sweater, and I paid the price.
-It felt humid and hot, and then it started raining, and it felt cold.
-A rain jacket is a must if you’re traveling during the rainy season.
+It felt humid and hot, then it started raining, and it felt cold.
+A rain jacket is a must if you travel during the rainy season.

 For more helpful information on what to bring to Monteverde, please refer to my article, “Ten Things You Must Bring to Monteverde, Costa Rica.”

-Click here to make reservations for El Tigre Waterfalls Monteverde.
-You can pay via Apply Pay, Google Pay, or with a Credit or Debit Card.
-And you can cancel online with a flexible cancellation policy, so you get a full refund if you cancel at least 24 hours before your tour day.
+You can pay via Apply Pay, Google Pay, or a Credit or Debit Card.
+You can cancel online with a flexible cancellation policy, so you get a full refund if you cancel at least 24 hours before your tour day.

 Once you make your reservation, you will instantly get a confirmation email with the instructions and map to get to El Tigre Waterfalls, unless you add transportation, in which case, you will get a follow-up email telling you what time they will pick you up at your hotel/Airbnb.